 Michael Gibbs suggests that “[p]olicymakers should encourage technology that complements employees’ work, and should foster education and training that help workers adapt to change.”

-Find more IZA World of Labor articles about Innovation and the Future of Work.
+Find more IZA World of Labor articles about the future of work.

 For specific labor market questions, contact a Topic Spokesperson.